Test query pipeline changes

 4. Perform the same query that meets the condition to make your change visible and ensure that it behaves as expected.

-2. When you’re entirely sure you want to bring your change to the production pipeline, copy the changed rule from the test pipeline (B) to the production pipeline (A) (see Copy a rule to another pipeline).
+2. When you’re entirely sure that you want to bring your change to the production pipeline, copy the changed rule from the test pipeline (B) to the production pipeline (A) (see Copy a rule to another pipeline).

 6. Remove the pipeline= query string parameter from the search page URL, and then perform the same query that meets the condition.
 This makes your change visible, allowing you to ensure that the search page behaves as expected.